Working at the NKI

 Sessions will be held in the Piet Borst Auditorium (PBA) and practicals in room Z4 (next to PBA).
 Please bring your own laptop for the SPSS introduction (if you attend) and the practicals.
 All data sets on the website below (scroll down to the "Data sets" section) should have been downloaded to the laptop.
 For those who indicated not having a laptop, we will provide one for the practicals.

 We recommend preparing for the course by reading the papers accompanying some of the data sets (scroll down to the bottom), as well as papers or book chapters provided under ''Supplemental Material''.

-Click here to find the data sets used during sessions and practicals.
+Click here to find all the course materials.

-The Supllement materials can be useful resources for further reading.
+The Supplement materials can be useful resources for further reading.
 The list will be updated before the start of the next course.